Brex buys Weav, a universal API for commerce platforms, for $50M – TechCrunch

 For one, as part of the acquisition, Brex will be expanding its global presence by building an “innovation hub” and hiring employees in Israel beyond Weav’s nine-person team, which is located in Israel and New York.
 CEO Lidor will head up Brex’s new Israeli office.

 Besides expanding its global reach, the technology that Brex is acquiring will help accelerate the fintech’s connectivity of its platform, Dubugras said.
-Currently, Brex offers credit cards, business cash accounts, spend management and bill pay software together in a single dashboard for its customers.
+Currently, Brex offers credit cards, business cash accounts, spend management and bill pay software together in a single dashboard for its customers (mostly startups).
 Its goal is to continue expanding its product and services portfolio to become “a fully-integrated and holistic financial platform for businesses.”

 “Weav’s technology helps make Brex even better for our customers,” he said.